graphile/graphile.github.io/src/pages/graphile-build/index.md

 ## Automatically build GraphQL objects and fields through database introspection

-Graphile already has extensive support for PostgreSQL through the `graphile-build-pg` module.

-The `graphile-buld-pg` plugins perform introspection of your database schema and **automatically** build the relevant GraphQL objects and fields based on the tables, columns, functions, relations that it finds in your database - no need to manually keep your codebase and database schema in sync.
+Graphile already has extensive support for PostgreSQL through the `graphile-build-pg` module which performs introspection of your database schema and **automatically** builds the relevant GraphQL objects and fields based on the tables, columns, functions, relations that it finds in your database - no need to manually keep your codebase and database schema in sync.
+This is the core of PostGraphile.
 </div>
 </div>